nunit/nunit/BUILDING.md

 Because NUnit solution targets multiple frameworks, JetBrains Rider knows this and offers the option to run the tests against a specific framework and/or all target frameworks.

-Unfortunately there is currently a known issue ([#3008](https://github.com/nunit/nunit/issues/3008)) preventing the tests from being run in Visual Studio and JetBrains Rider IDEs.
+Unfortunately, there is currently a known issue ([#3008](https://github.com/nunit/nunit/issues/3008)) preventing the tests from being run in Visual Studio and JetBrains Rider IDEs.
 Equally there is also a known issue ([#3867](https://github.com/nunit/nunit/issues/3867)) preventing the tests from being run from the command line using `dotnet test`

 ### Workarounds

 #### 1. NUnit Lite Runner (run from command prompt / terminal)

-The NUnit solution contains [NUnite Lite Runner](https://docs.nunit.org/articles/nunit/running-tests/NUnitLite-Runner.html), a lightweight test runner.
+The NUnit solution contains [NUnit Lite Runner](https://docs.nunit.org/articles/nunit/running-tests/NUnitLite-Runner.html), a lightweight test runner.
 It is similar to NUnit console but with fewer features and without the overhead of a full NUnit installation.

 If you navigate to one of the build outputs under the `bin` directory, you will see that it contains `nunitlite-runner.exe`

-For example, excuting the following command `./nunitlite-runner nunit.framework.tests.dll` (bash on Linux) will run all tests in the nunit.framework.tests.dll
+For example, the following command `./nunitlite-runner nunit.framework.tests.dll` (bash on Linux) will run all tests in the nunit.framework.tests.dll

 NUnit Lite Runner accepts a number of [command line arguments](https://docs.nunit.org/articles/nunit/running-tests/NUnitLite-Options.html).